-Essential things you need after giving birth
+Essential things your body needs after giving birth

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.